neodigm/FED_Programming_Challenge/README.md

 2).
 Create an index.html file.
 This file should be semantic, accessible, responsive, and discoverable.

-Accessible - Landmark ARIA roles - passes Lighthouse tests - keyboard navigable
+Accessible - Landmark ARIA roles - passes Lighthouse tests - keyboard navigable - WCAG 2.1 AAA colors

 Responsive - Displays on a mobile device and passes Google mobile tests